gauthamys/pocIDFC/README.md

 # pocIDFC
 A Proof-Of-Concept microservice to log and commit all customer side events - such as account creation and transaction journeys using Apache Kafka and SpringBoot

-All atomic events are logged using Kafka topics `account-events` and `transaction-events` and every committed event is persisted in a local SQL instance.
+All atomic events are logged using Kafka topics `account-events.{accountNum}` (dynamically generated topic) and `transaction-events` and every committed event is persisted in a local SQL instance.

 ## Models